Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 Similarly, while **offboarding** checklists will contain a lot of procedural information about returning equipment and so forth, it should also contain some basic data tasks that help maintain data integrity and security.

-Data related topics to consider adding to your onboarding and offboarding checklists include the following.
+Data related topics to consider adding to your onboarding and offboarding checklists are included below.

 <div class="figure" style="text-align: center">
 <img src="img/onboard_offboard2.PNG" alt="Sample data topics to add to onboarding and offboarding checklists" width="100%" />